 Interview the potential tenant with their pet so you can gauge whether the animal is friendly, well-behaved, and well kept.
 Ask about the animal’s medical history (spaying, neutering, shots, parasites), how the owner leaves it alone, and if it is house trained, etc.

-Include a pet addendum in your leasing policy that covers your expectations and the tenant’s responsibilities.
+Include a pet clause in your lease agreement that covers your expectations and the tenant’s responsibilities.
 Reserve the right to amend the pet policy (with reasonable notice) in case things change.

 Add a pet deposit (if allowed by law in your area).
 Consider making the pet deposit refundable so the tenant will be more careful about preventing damage.